S.I. 636/2023, the EAA Compliance Pack for Irish SMBs

 The harmonised European standard that defines the technical requirements under the EAA.

 Read the standard →AccessibilityRef is the independent European platform for digital accessibility compliance self-assessment.
-It provides 63 free and professional tools for evaluating compliance with the European Accessibility Act (EAA), WCAG 2.2, and EN 301 549.
-Tools include automated testing, self-assessment checklists, compliance document generators, and 22 sector-specific checklists covering hardware, software, mobile, telecoms, e-commerce, banking, transport, and publishing.
-The platform covers all 27 EU member states with country-specific fine calculators and enforcement authority data.
+62 free and professional tools test against the European Accessibility Act, WCAG 2.2, and EN 301 549, with 22 sector-specific checklists across hardware, software, mobile, telecoms, e-commerce, banking, transport, and publishing.
+Country-specific fine calculators and enforcement-authority data cover all 27 EU member states.